hdlguy/alinx/AXU2CG_full/EDF/readme.md

 ### Copy to SD card
 Use balenaEtcher or similar.
 Be careful to select the correct /dev/xxx for the SD card.

 Maybe dd can be used.
-MAKE SURE /dev/sda IS THE SD card. sudo umount /dev/sda* sudo dd if=tmp/deploy/images/amd-cortexa53-mali-common/edf-linux-disk-image-amd-cortexa53-mali-common.rootfs.wic of=/dev/sda bs=4M status=progress sudo sync
+MAKE SURE /dev/sda IS THE SD card. (slow) sudo umount /dev/sda* sudo dd if=tmp/deploy/images/amd-cortexa53-mali-common/edf-linux-disk-image-amd-cortexa53-mali-common.rootfs.wic of=/dev/sda bs=4M status=progress sudo sync

-Maybe bmaptool can do it.

-wic_image=<path to SD (.wic) image file>
-sudo umount /dev/sdx*
-sudo dd if=$wic_image of=/dev/sdx bs=1M
-sudo sync
-sudo udisksctl power-off -b /dev/sdx